SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 </Lazy>
 </div>

-By now you probably have a good idea of what a fractal tree is, in which case we will now begin to build one using Babylon.
+By now you probably have a good idea of what a fractal tree is, in which case we will now begin to build one.

 ## Building a 2D Fractal Tree